Mostly Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

 For motor vehicle operators, only three of the seven sources had data, which is why confidence is low.
-The sources that did weigh in agreed that AI exposure is limited and physical driving stays human-led, a positive sign.
-Still, weak economic opportunity signals pulled the score down, landing this role at "Mostly Resilient."
+The sources that did weigh in agreed that AI exposure is low and physical driving stays human, but economic signals were weak, pulling the score down.
+That mix lands this career at "Mostly Resilient."

 AI Resilience Report forMotor Vehicle Operators, All Other